harness/developer-hub/docs/platform/13_Templates/create-a-stepgroup-template.md

 ## Select the stage type

+To select the stage type, do the following:

 1. Select **Deploy**.
-The deploy stage type is a CD Stage that enables you to deploy any service to your target environment.
+The deploy stage type is a CD stage that enables you to deploy any service to your target environment.

    ![](./static/stage-type.png)